lealre/fastapi-testcontainer-asyncpg/docs/index.md

     tickets: list[TicketResponse]
 ```

 The previous three files are imported in `app.py`, which contains the API routes for this example.
-As mentioned before, although the objective is to test the endpoints in a PostgreSQL database, the development of the API is done using SQLite to avoid the necessity of having an instance of PostgreSQL running all the time.
+As mentioned earlier, although the objective is to test the endpoints with a PostgreSQL database, the development of the API uses SQLite to avoid the need for a PostgreSQL instance running constantly.

-To keep it simple and avoid using database migrations, the database creation is handled using the [lifespan events](https://fastapi.tiangolo.com/advanced/events/){:target="\_blank"}.
-Here, it will just guarantee that every time we run the application, a database will be created in case it doesn't exist yet.
+To keep things simple and avoid database migrations, the database creation is handled using [lifespan events](https://fastapi.tiangolo.com/advanced/events/){:target="\_blank"}.
+This guarantees that every time we run the application, a database will be created if it doesn't already exist.

 ```py title="src/app.py" linenums="1" hl_lines="18-24"
 from contextlib import asynccontextmanager